gelatinescreams/HA-HACS-Notes-and-Lists-Jotty-integration/README.md

 ### Basically it does this

 - **NEW!!
+2.4 : Unlimited text**: Broke the 255 input limit of home assistant.
+Notes can now be as long as you want.
+Inlcudes markdown and richtext.
+- **NEW!!
+2.4 : Scheduled Notes**: Set up notifications notes for any specific time and date
+- **NEW!!
 2.3 : Recurring lists and tasks**: Set up recurring lists and tasks with flexible scheduling.
 - **NEW!!
 2.2 : Reminder System**: Set up recurring notifications for incomplete items with flexible scheduling.
 - **NEW!!
 2.1 : Send Notes To Devices**: Send notes directly to multiple devices